Skookum Gleaners

 2. Pickers pick up and read their email, if interested, respond to the call by emailing back to let the volunteer coordinator know.

 3. The number of spots available for any pick is determined by how much there is to pick, typically 2 people per tree, but this may vary.
-Once the volunteer coordinator gets a response from the minimum number of pickers, an email message is sent out to the first responder, and he/she becomes the Team Leader.
+Once the volunteer coordinator gets a response from the minimum number of pickers, the pick is confirmed with the Donor and a time set up and confirmed for the pick to occur.

 4. If there are more interested pickers than spots available on a given pick, and some responders have picked recently, they are bumped down on the list.
 This is to allow as many different people as possible to pick.